-Green Up Day, always the first Saturday in May, is May 6, 2017!
-Visit the How to Participate page to find your town’s coordinator, where to get bags and what to do with them after.
+Green Up Day, always the first Saturday in May, is May 5, 2018!
+Visit the Get Involved page to find your town’s coordinator, where to get bags and what to do with them after.

 WHERE does it take place?
 Every community in Vermont has a Green Up Day.
 Roadsides, natural and public spaces, and waterways throughout the entire state are the focus for the litter clean up.

 WHO takes part?
 Everyone can take part – people of all ages and all walks of life.
 Lots of families go out together to involve young children in learning about negative effects of littering.
-Local community groups can help organize food and festivities for volunteers – some towns have a breakfast, many have a barbeque lunch.
+Local community groups can help organize food and festivities for volunteers.

 HOW can people get involved?
-Visit the How to Participate page to find your Town Coordinator, where to get Green Up bags, and what to do with them afterwards.
+Visit the Get Involved page to find your Town Coordinator, where to get Green Up bags, and what to do with them afterwards.
 Also all seven Vermont Subaru dealers are official sites for bag pick up and drop off.

 Green Up’s mission is to promote the stewardship of our state’s natural landscape and waterways and the livability of our communities by involving people in Green Up Day and raising public awareness about the benefits of a litter-free environment.